KPInc425/odin-tasks/README.md

 #Todo

+-Fix project selection logic
--Display Priority editing element when button is depressed -display project selection dropdown when edit button for project is depressed -Refacter AddEditButtonsSelected_EL into smaller modules for each function
+--When project is changed > remove task from current project > add task to newly chosen project -Display Priority editing element when button is depressed -display project selection dropdown when edit button for project is depressed -Refacter AddEditButtonsSelected_EL into smaller modules for each function